“Stairway to Heaven”

-More work to do.
-The Luling Lions have again partnered with the schools but instead of the annual “stuff the bus”, they are collecting donations to help offset the cost of the computers the kids need to learn from home.
-We will take up a love offering to help the Lions on August 9th.
-Or leave the donation at the church.
+More we did.
+We gathered a love offering last Sunday to help with “stuff the bus” The Luling Lions have again partnered with the schools but instead of the annual “stuff the bus”, they are collected donations to help offset the cost of the computers the kids need to learn from home.
+Our church collected a little over $250.00 which I presented to the Lions last week and they will get over to the school.

 Friends, as I have said, no pandemic is going to stop us from doing the Lord’s work!